SSahas/Finetuning-a-gpt2-base-model-in-to-a-friendly-chatbot-/README.md

 - Performed hyper parameter tuning for improving the peft model.

-- Please have a look at training here : https://colab.research.google.com/drive/18ivkCHe_wdwRjSlFajYLXN4Vz0dmvr6_#
+- Please have a look at training notebok here : https://colab.research.google.com/drive/18ivkCHe_wdwRjSlFajYLXN4Vz0dmvr6_#

 ## To run the model locally